rubinus/cilium/Documentation/gettingstarted/encryption-wireguard.rst

 running on your cluster nodes has support for WireGuard in kernel mode (i.e. ``CONFIG_WIREGUARD=m`` on Linux 5.6 and newer, or via the out-of-tree WireGuard module on older kernels).
+See `WireGuard Installation <https://www.wireguard.com/install/>`_ for details on how to install the kernel module on your Linux distribution.

+If Cilium detects that the kernel has no native support for WireGuard, it will fallback on the ``wireguard-go`` user-space implementation of WireGuard.
+When running the user-space implementation, encryption and decryption of packets is performed by the ``cilium-agent`` process.
+As a consequence, when WireGuard encryption is running in user-space mode and the ``cilium-agent`` process is terminated, connectivity between Cilium-managed endpoints will also be unavailable.
+Thus, running WireGuard in user-space mode is not recommended for production workloads that require high availability.
+The Cilium agent can be configured to never fall back on the user-space implementation via the ``--wireguard-require-kernel-mode`` flag.

 .. tabs::